Web API Data Stream Parameters

 The following examples use dummy data and are for purely demonstrative purposes.
 The exact format of expected parameters / headers depends entirely on the API you are querying and you should refer to that API's documentation.

-GET request to retrieve user data
+Create a GET request to retrieve user data

 Fetch a list of users from a public API with optional filters.